jayacotton/BCPL/README.md

 Below is the original README from the distro I copied.
 I will include the Copyright at the end.

+8/20/23 An interest point.
+Code compiled on an X86 based Linux distro with the BCPL compiler, runs on Linux.
+This should make testing code much faster.

 8/20/23 is the starting date of this new project, at this time I am setting up a github repo the allow development to proceed.